ncatlab/nlab-content/pages/0/1/7/4/4710/content.md

 ### Units in monoids

-Notice that addition plays no role in the characterisation about of a unit in a ring.
+Notice that addition plays no role in the characterisation above of a unit in a ring.
 Accordingly, a unit in a [[monoid]] may be defined in precisely the same way.

 A [[group]] is precisely a monoid in which every element is a unit.